 WELCOME TO MES CAPE TOWN

-Over the past nine years, MES Cape Town has established a very strong outreach, social relief and helpdesk service that meets the immediate and short-term needs of the homeless and unemployed community.
-The development of a Job Rehabilitation Programme, supported by social work and occupational therapy services, paved the way for the further expansion of vocational skills training and job placement.
-As part of its financial sustainability strategy, MES Cape Town established Learn Excel Conquer Appreciate (LECA) in 2013.
+Over the past decade, MES Cape Town has established a very strong outreach, social relief and helpdesk service that meets the immediate and short-term needs of the homeless and unemployed community.

 Centre of Hope